ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 $$\Gamma(z) \Gamma(1-z) = \frac{\pi}{\sin \pi z}$$

 And I do think that this might be the key to unlocking everything.
 There is a nice way to rewrite it (...once you drop the $$\Gamma$$ notation.
-I keep feeling like thy're just getting in the way of everything...) as
+I keep feeling like it's just getting in the way of everything...) as

 $$(z)! (-z)! = \frac{\pi z}{\sin \pi z} = i \frac{(\pi z) - (-\pi z)}{e^{i \pi z} - e^{-i \pi z}}$$

 Which seems to imply some structure: it's the ratio of (a difference of translations by $$\pi z$$) to (a difference of rotations by $$\pi z$$).
 Which feels like an important clue.
 Perhaps it is also related to the interpretation of $$\Gamma$$ as an integral transform against the Haar measure $$d(\ln x)$$.
 If a factorial is (something like) a change-of-basis coefficient between $$\bb{R}^+$$ and $$\bb{R}^{\times}$$, but then we interpolate $$\bb{R}^{\times}$$ into rotations, then...
 I don't know... maybe that explains how it ends up dealing with $$\sqrt{\pi}$$ or factorizations of it?
 Gosh, I have no idea, I'm completely lost.

-One thing is for sure.
-No number of complex-analytic factoids about the continuation of $$\Gamma$$ are going to settle all this.
+One thing is for sure: no number of complex-analysis factoids about the analytic continuation of $$\Gamma$$ are going to settle this satisfactorily.
 Some kind of philosophical model of what it means to interpolate between permutations is going to have to show up, eventually, somewhere, and that probably means contending with something that acts like a fractional set.
+Which I've just spent like a month trying to do and I'm legitimately worried I broke something in my brain by wandering too far into unknown waters.
+So that will have to wait for some indefinite point in the future.